ryskit/amazon-cognito-identity-management-workshop/docs/00-env-setup.md

     4. On the **Options** click **Next** \(leave everything on this page as the default\).

-    4. On the Review page, review the summary details then click **Create stack**.
+    4. On the Review page, review the summary details, click the checkbox to **acknowledge IAM capabilities**, and then click **Create stack**.

-    !!! warning "It will take a few minutes for the Stack to create."
+    !!! info "It will take a few minutes for the Stack to create."
         Choose the **Stack Info** tab to go to the overall stack status page and wait until the stack is fully launched and shows a status of *CREATE_COMPLETE*.
 Click the refresh icon periodically to see progress update.

+CloudFormation deploys a nested CloudFormation stack to launch the Cloud9 resources.
+You can safely ignore the template which is prefixed with *aws-cloud9-WildRydes-*.

 ## Browse to your Cloud9 IDE

 <a href="https://aws.amazon.com/cloud9/" target="_blank">AWS Cloud9</a> is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
 It includes a code editor, debugger, and terminal.
 Cloud9 comes pre-packaged with essential tools for popular programming languages and the AWS Command Line Interface (CLI) pre-installed so you don’t need to install files or configure your laptop for this workshop.

 1. With the **serverless-idm-cloud9** stack selected, click on the **Outputs** tab and copy the value shown for the *Cloud9IDE* to the clipboard.
 Browse to that URL in a new browser tab to load your IDE environment.

-    !!! info "When you launch the stack, CloudFormation deploys a nested CloudFormation stack to launch the Cloud9 resources.
-You can safely ignore that template which is prefixed with "aws-cloud9-WildRydes-"."

     ![CloudFormation Outputs open Cloud9](./images/cloud9_cfn_outputs.png)